percona/pmm-doc/docs/get-started/query-analytics-details.md

 ## What is bucket/How is created?
 - buckets contains all data captured during one minute interval
-- once bucket is created it is send to PMM Server where is it parsed and saved in clickhouse database, which is used for QAN data
+- once bucket is created it is send to PMM Server where is it parsed and saved in clickhouse database.
+All QAN related data are stored there.
+Clickhouse is part of PMM Server, or you can use external one
-- queries in buckets are aggregated by query ID
+- queries in buckets are aggregated by query ID.
+It means one row in list overview for all queries with same query ID
 - query IDs are calculated different depends on technology and query source
     - **MySQL Perfschema**
         - query ID is based on DIGEST value from events_statements_summary_by_digest in mysql database